hashicorp/terraform-provider-aws/website/docs/r/drs_replication_configuration_template.html.markdown

 The following arguments are optional:

 * `auto_replicate_new_disks` - (Optional) Whether to allow the AWS replication agent to automatically replicate newly added disks.
-* `tags` - (Optional) A set of tags to be associated with the Replication Configuration Template resource.
+* `tags` - (Optional) Set of tags to be associated with the Replication Configuration Template resource.

 ### `pit_policy`